soundpress/RulesOfNYC/docs/c35/index.rst

       (B) Notwithstanding subparagraph (A) above:

-         (1) for candidates in a special election who proceed to raise or spend funds for the following primary or general election, the 27 day post-election disclosure statement described in paragraph (iv) shall be the last statement required for the special election; provided, however, that if there is a runoff special election, the semi-annual disclosure statement described in paragraph (iv) shall be the last disclosure statement required for all candidates in the special election who continue to raise or spend funds for the following primary or general election, regardless of whether they were candidates in the runoff special election; and
+         (1) for candidates in a special election who proceed to raise or spend funds for the following primary or general election, the 27 day post-election disclosure statement described in paragraph (v) is the last statement required for the special election; and

          (2) for candidates in a special election who do not proceed to raise or spend funds for the following primary or general election, the first semi-annual disclosure statement due following the date of the special election shall be the last statement required for the special election; provided, however, that if the first semi-annual disclosure statement following the date of the special election is due less than 30 days after the deadline for filing the 27 day post-election disclosure statement, the second semi-annual disclosure statement after the date of the special election shall be the last statement required for the special election.

    (iv) Daily disclosures during the two weeks preceding the election.
 If a candidate, during the 14 days preceding an election, accepts aggregate contributions and/or loans from a single source in excess of $1,000 or makes aggregate expenditures to a single vendor in excess of $20,000, the candidate must report, in a disclosure to the Board, all contributions and loans accepted from such source or expenditures made to such vendor during that 14-day period.
 The first such disclosure must be received by the Board within 24 hours after the contribution or loan that causes the total to exceed $1,000 is accepted or the expenditure that causes the total to exceed $20,000 is made.
 Each subsequent disclosure must be received by the Board within 24 hours after any additional contribution or loan is accepted or expenditure is made.
 Information reported in these disclosures must also be included in the candidate's next post-election disclosure statement.

-   (v) Post-runoff special election disclosure statements.
-For runoff special election candidates, post-election disclosure statements must be filed 27 days after the special election and on the first January 15 or July 15 following the election.
-Candidates in the special election must file both post-runoff special election disclosure statements, regardless of whether they were on the ballot for the runoff special election.
+   (v) Post-election disclosure statements.
+Post-election disclosure statements must be filed 27 days after the special election and on the first January 15 or July 15 following the election.

    (vi) Disclosure statement amendments.
 The Board shall not make payments based on disclosure statement amendments filed after the final disclosure statement; provided, however, that the Board may make payments based upon such amendments solely if they are made in response to invalid matching claims reports to which the Board has requested a response after the final disclosure statement.

    (vii) Bank statements.
 Each disclosure statement submitted by the candidate must include a copy of the most recent bank statements for the candidate's special election account.

    (viii) Special election due dates for compliance with § 12-110 of the Code.
-If the deadline for filing financial disclosure reports with the conflicts of interest board pursuant to § 12-110(b)(2) of the Code is before the due date for the first disclosure statement required to be filed with the Board pursuant to 52 RCNY § 15-02(d)(ii), the candidate's compliance with the requirements in § 12-110 of the Code shall be considered timely demonstrated to the Board if the Board receives confirmation of the candidate's compliance on or prior to the disclosure statement due date.
-If the deadline for filing financial disclosure reports with the conflicts of interest board pursuant to § 12-110(b)(2) of the Code is on or after the due date for the first disclosure statement required to be filed with the Board pursuant to 52 RCNY § 15-02(d)(ii), the candidate's compliance with the requirements in § 12-110 of the Code shall be considered timely demonstrated to the Board if the Board receives confirmation of the candidate's compliance no later than one business day after the last day for filing disclosure reports with the conflicts of interest board.
+The candidate's compliance with the requirements in § 12-110 of the Code shall be considered timely demonstrated to the Board if the Board receives confirmation of the candidate's compliance on or prior to the due date for the first disclosure statement required to be filed with the Board pursuant to 52 RCNY § 15-02(d)(ii).